 - On all major arterial streets.

-- On minor arterial and collector streets where existing daily traffic volumes are in excess of 18,000 (where traffic volumes are projected to exceed 18,000 in the future, the roadway and access should be designed to accommodate the future installation of a raised median, e.g. identify potential median opening locations, use 16-foot wide center turn lane).
+- On minor arterial and collector streets where existing daily traffic volumes are in excess of 2418,000 (where traffic volumes are projected to exceed 2418,000 in the future, the roadway and access should be designed to accommodate the future installation of a raised median, e.g. identify potential median opening locations, use 16-foot wide center turn lane).

 - Speeds are posted at 45 MPH or above.

-- Adjacent to left-turn lanes at signalized intersections (existing or planned signal locations) where driveways are present or would otherwise be located within the intersection functional area.
+- Adjacent to left-turn lanes at signalized intersections (existing or planned signal locations) where driveways are present or would otherwise s are present withinbe located within the intersection functional area.

 - Adjacent to all dual left-turn lanes.